Ron Gallo: Career

-On March 14 and 15, 2020, Gallo and a newly formed band performed two live stream performances from his home on Instagram live as result of the spread of Coronavirus and his appearance at MELTED festival in Columbus, OH being cancelled.
+On March 14 and 15, 2020, Gallo and a newly formed band performed two live stream performances from his home on Instagram live as result of the spread of Coronavirus and his appearance at the Melted festival in Columbus, OH being canceled.
 The performance was to make up for the lost show and to encourage people to stay home during the pandemic.
 This performance was one of the first of its kind in response to the virus.